-A cement mixer uses a revolving drum to mix cement for a concrete pour.
+A cement mixer is a machine that mixes cement using a revolving drum that is commonly motor driven and is frequently used in residential, industrial, and commercial applications.
 A cement mixer will mix Portland cement into the correct consistency that can be used for foundations, brick laying and patch work.
 A concrete mixer is the same machine and options include: portable cement mixer and towable concrete mixer, below you will find how to mix concrete in a cement mixer.

 How To Decide on the Right Cement Mixers